-The District's responses to the finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
-The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the findings identified in our audit and described in the accompanying Schedule of Findings and Responses.
+The District's response was not subjected to the other auditing procedures applied to the audit of the financial statements and, accordingly, we express no opinion on the response.